April 20, 2025

 Are there any energy subsectors that tend to be more resilient during recessionary periods?

 Some energy subsectors, such as renewable energy and utility companies, may display more resilience during recessions.
-These sectors often provide essential services, which can help stabilize their revenues even when overall economic conditions are unfavorable.
+These sectors typically provide essential services, which can help stabilize their revenues even when overall economic conditions are unfavorable.

 How might investor behavior towards oil stocks change in the face of a recession?